Formal Security Analysis of the AMD SEV-SNP Software Interface: Results and Discussion

 \section{Results and Discussion}

-The analysis of the model was conducted using Debian 11, running on an AMD EPYC 7713 processor, equipped with 16 cores and 32 threads, with a 2.0GHz base clock.
-The system is complemented by 256GB of memory.
-We employed \tamarin{} version 1.9.0 for the analysis.

-All of the specified properties were automatically analyzed in about 8 hours, as detailed in Table~\ref{table:propsummary}.
-Throughout the analysis, \tamarin{} utilized no more than 32GB of memory.

-We analyzed a total of 96 properties, including 36 security properties.
-The summary of the results is presented in Table~\ref{table:secresults}.
+We analyzed a total of 114 properties, including 42 security properties.
+The summary of the results is presented in Table~\ref{table:propsummary}.
 All but five security properties were successfully verified.

 The analysis of the model was conducted using Debian 11, running on an AMD EPYC 7713 processor, equipped with 16 cores and 32 threads, with a 2.0GHz base clock.
-The system is complemented by 256GB of memory.
-We employed \tamarin{} version 1.9.0 for the analysis.
+The system was complemented by 256GB of memory.
+We employed \tamarin{} version 1.10.0 (commit hash \vlst{cb62c305}) for the analysis.

-All of the specified properties were automatically analyzed in about 8 hours, as detailed in Table~\ref{table:propsummary}.
-Throughout the analysis, \tamarin{} utilized no more than 32GB of memory.

-In this section, we discuss the results in detail and suggest a mitigation for one of the discovered weaknesses.
+All of the specified properties were automatically analyzed in about 6 hours, as detailed in Table~\ref{table:propsummary}.
+In this section, we discuss the results in detail, including the potential impact and mitigations for the discovered weaknesses.
+These findings were disclosed to AMD.